newtondotcom/free-formatted-proxies/README.md

 # Free-proxies

-This a .py bot updating each 60 minutes a formatted list of free SOCKS5 proxies working .
+This a .py bot updating each 60 minutes a formatted list of free HTTP proxies working .

 Proxies are tested and provided [here](https://spys.me/socks.txt).
 Thanks to his work.